pratikasr/networks/testnet/README.md

 The explorer for this chain is hosted [here](::TODO explorer)

 ## Genesis Time
-The genesis transactions sent before 1200HRS UTC 29th September 2021 will be used to publish the final_genesis.json at 1400HRS UTC 29th September 2021.
+The genesis transactions sent before 1200HRS UTC 8th October 2021 will be used to publish the final_genesis.json at 1400HRS UTC 29th September 2021.